 Falling oestrogen can also affect the uptake and utilisation of magnesium, which is vital for proper muscle function.
 Low magnesium may lead to:

-- Muscle aches and pains

-- Muscle fatigue, which makes it more difficult to exercise as your muscles will start to ache more quickly
+- · Muscle aches and pains - Muscle fatigue, which makes it more difficult to exercise as your muscles will start to ache more quickly

-- Muscle cramps

-- Poor mood and sleep pattern.
+- · Muscle cramps - · Mood and sleep pattern.

 So what can you do to help in this situation?